NVIDIA/nv-config-manager/README.md

 NVIDIA Config Manager (NVCM) is an open-source network automation and configuration management platform for large-scale datacenter operations.
 It combines Nautobot inventory, event-driven rendering, ZTP, DHCP, workflow automation, and configuration storage behind a single Helm deployment.

-NVCM is currently in Developer Preview and are not recommended for production usage
+NVCM is currently in Developer Preview and is not recommended for production use.

 ## Overview